Shreya9727/bulkvariantcalling/README.md

 ## Introduction

-**nf-core/bulkvariantcalling** is a bioinformatics pipeline that ...
+**nf-core/bulkvariantcalling** is a simple classical bioinformatics pipeline that can be used to call variants from bulk sequencing data

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the